jejacks0n/teaspoon/README.md

 Teabag uses the concept of suites to group your tests at a high level.
 These suites are run in isolation from one another, and can have different configurations.
 You can define suites in the configuration, and for brevity `config` is the argument passed to the `Teabag.setup` block.

-When creating a suite provide a name (optional) and a block.
+When creating a suite, provide a name (optional) and a block.
 The following example defines a suite named "my_suite".
 You can focus to just this suite by browsing to `/teabag/my_suite` or running the rake task with `suite=my_suite`.

 ```ruby
 config.suite :my_suite do |suite|